lvyin1122/2022-polyu-ecommerce/docs/01-Getting-Started.md

 export default App;
 ```

+We add a `brand` attribute to the `<Navbar>`, so that the `Navbar` component will receive the string value through `props`.

-Now, if we want to modify the brand name or create another website with the same nagivation bar, we don't need to change the codes in `Navbar.js`.
-This is how components and props make it resuable and improve the development.
-We will learn more about it in next tutorials.
+Now, if we want to modify the brand name or create another website with the same navigation bar, we don't need to change the codes in `Navbar.js`.
+This is how components and props make it reusable and improve development speed.
+We will learn more about it in the following tutorials.

-## CSS Styling
+## 5 CSS Styling

 Currently, our `Navbar` only shows two lines of texts.
-To make it look like a navigation bar, we need to style it with CSS.
+To make it look like a navigation bar, we need to add some styles.

-In React, there are many ways to add styling information to the elements.
-In our project, we will choose a more common and convenient method: CSS modules.
+In React, there are many ways to add styling information to the UI elements.
+In our project, we will choose a more common and convenient method: **CSS Modules**.

 Create a new file called `Navbar.module.css` and paste the following codes: